Khiry Robinson

-Khiry Robinson (born December 28, 1989) is an American former professional football running back.
-He last played for the Tiburones de Cancún of the Fútbol Americano de México (FAM).
-Robinson signed with the New Orleans Saints as an undrafted free agent in 2013.
-He graduated from Belton High School in Belton, Texas, and played college football for the West Texas A&M Buffaloes.
+Khiry Kenneth Tyrone Robinson (born December 28, 1989) is an American former professional football player who was a running back in the National Football League (NFL) with the New Orleans Saints and New York Jets.
+Robinson signed with the Saints as an undrafted free agent in 2013 after playing college football for the West Texas A&M Buffaloes.

+Early life

+Khiry Kenneth Tyrone Robinson was born on December 28, 1989, in Midland, Texas.
+He graduated from Belton High School in Belton, Texas.

 College career

 Mesabi Range College

 In 2008, Robinson played junior college football for Mesabi Range Community and Technical College (now known as Mesabi Range College) in Virginia, Minnesota, winning the Minnesota College Athletic Conference championship.
 He led the division in rushing and scored the only points of the championship game.

 Blinn College

-He then attended Blinn College in Brenham, Texas, where he played on a team that also featured future Heisman trophy winner Cam Newton and won the 2009 NJCAA national championship; Robinson was a NCJAA All-American at running back.
+Robinson then attended Blinn College in Brenham, Texas from 2009 to 2010.
+Robinson missed the 2009 season due to an ACL injury.
+Blinn won the 2009 NJCAA national championship in his absence.
+He was moved to safety in 2010 and led the team with 79 tackles.